 What do you do when an IRS employee shows up at your door?
 If you owe the IRS Back Taxes, then that’s a question worth investigating a bit further.
+Click here to read or watch more IRS Help resources.

 As a Tax Attorney, I know the steps you need to take if and when the IRS shows up at your home or place of work.
 Before I share what those steps are I first need to define a couple of different types of IRS employees so that you know exactly what I’m talking about.
+Click here to watch or read more information on IRS Back Taxes.

 The first type I’m going to identify is called a Revenue Officer.
 A Revenue Officer has certain limited powers.
 They’re not law enforcement officers, and they don’t carry a badge or a gun.
 They typically take what’s called a pocket commission.
 It’s a plastic ID badge of sorts, and they are not authorized to carry firearms.